College Avenue Protected Cycling

 When will Edinburgh receive a bike lane?
 This is one of the 3 main arteries to travel from North to South.
 Many cyclists have to ride on the sidewalk, on a busy road or take a detour on side streets (making travel longer and more difficult).
 These are the reasons that are preventing people from biking more often.
 More cyclists will mean less traffic congestion and safer roads.
 Also, why is the City Of Guelph putting speed bumps in bike lanes?
 This is extremely dangerous.

-Mat S asked 6 months ago
+Mat S asked about 1 year ago

 Hi Mat, thanks for your question!
 When implementing new infrastructure, staff take direction from Council-approved documents such as the 2013 Cycling Master Plan and 2022 Transportation Master Plan.
 Neither of these direct staff to pursue cycling infrastructure on Edinburgh Road, north of Kortright Road.
 We acknowledge that parallel routes are not always as convenient.
 The Cycling Master Plan will be updated starting in 2025, and will provide the opportunity for community feedback and Council consideration of future bike lane projects.